dimizisis/atm/README.md

 This is an ATM implementation (ATM is the client, bank is the server), using multiple connection types (web-services, RPC, MOM etc)

+Note: Instead of the card (which originally contains all the needed info about the customer, except the pin number) I used a username, in order to identify customers.

 ![alt text](https://i.imgur.com/jnouuEE.png "ATM Interface in PyQt5")

 ### Prerequisites